johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 }
 ```

-> **Note:** We could potentially lift the restriction, and allow end-could be lifted in which case the necessary lifecycle hooks would be injected before and actor the user-defined initializer function body.
-The only reason we don't do this today is because it is hard to implement and make Definite Initialization happy about this.
-It is understood that it would be nice to allow implementing their own `init(transport:)`.
+> **NOTE:** It is understood that it would be nice to allow implementing their own `init(transport:)`, we would like to allow this but need to then figure out how the transport and interaction with it were to be initialized.
+Perhaps this isn't a big enough issue though.

 Thanks to the guarantee that the `init(transport:)` will _always_ be called when creating a distributed actor instance and the only other method of distributed actor initialization also ensures those properties are initialized properly, we are able to offer the `transport` and `id` properties as `nonisolated` members of any distributed actor.
 This is important, because those properties enable us to implement certain crucial protocol requirements using nonisolated functions, as we'll discuss in [Distributed functions and protocol conformances](#distributed-functions-and-protocol-conformances).